nojronatron/Bigfoot-Bib-Report-WL-Form/readme.md

 The correctly formatted bib data will appear in the window below and the `Number of Entries` count will increase by `1` for every enty you complete.

-_Important_: All bib data inside the entries window will disappear without chance for recovery if you click the Clear Entries button.
+_Important_: All bib data inside the entries window will disappear without a chance for recovery if you click the Clear Entries button.
 The only way to recover those entries is to had previously pressed [SAVE RACE DATA Button](#store-and-load-existing-race-data) as described above.

+#### Feature: Edit Entry Data

+There are times when a bib number is mis-keyed, or 'OUT' was clicked instead of 'DROP', etc. In previous versions this was very difficult to fix, and occasionally those fixes caused data issues at Bigfoot Base.
+With this version you _can edit data after clicking IN, OUT, or DROP_ to make an important fix, and it is simpler than it was before because the data is in comma-separated format now.

+Simply click on the data you need to edit, type-over it, and then press the `Tab` key and the entries will auto-reformat, ready for submission.

 ### Submit Completed Form And Post Message To Outbox